Introduction to High-Performance Computing

 Relative paths

 You may have noticed in the last command we did not specify an argument for the directory path.
-Until now, when specifying directory names, or even a directory path (as above), we have been using what are know absolute paths, which work no matter where you are currently located on the machine since it specifies the full path from the top level root directory.
+Until now, when specifying directory names, or even a directory path (as above), we have been using what are known as absolute paths, which work no matter where you are currently located on the machine since it specifies the full path from the top level root directory.

 An absolute path always starts at the root directory, which is indicated by a leading slash.
 The leading / tells the computer to follow the path from the root of the file system, so it always refers to exactly one directory, no matter where we are when we run the command.